petersatsuse/azure-compute-docs/articles/virtual-machines/workloads/redhat/redhat-extended-lifecycle-support.md

 ## Next steps

-* To view the full list of RHEL images in Azure, see [Red Hat Enterprise Linux (RHEL) images available in Azure](./redhat-imagelist.md).
 * To learn more about the Azure Red Hat Update Infrastructure, see [Red Hat Update Infrastructure for on-demand RHEL VMs in Azure](./redhat-rhui.md).
 * To learn more about the RHEL BYOS offer, see [Red Hat Enterprise Linux bring-your-own-subscription Gold Images in Azure](./byos.md).
 * For information on Red Hat support policies for all versions of RHEL, see [Red Hat Enterprise Linux life cycle](https://access.redhat.com/support/policy/updates/errata).